-Application : Applied Explanation on application of the practice The internal audit process for the Group is conducted by its has been established by the AC.
-The IAD is independent of the it audits and audits are performed with impartiality, proficient professional care.
-Internal Audit Reports are tabled at the AC will review, assess and approve the internal audit programs and provides guidance to the IAD as and when The AC also reviews and monitors the responsivence Management to significant audit findings and the recommendation.
+Application : Applied Explanation on application of the practice : The internal audit process for the Group is conducted by its IAD which has been established by the AC.
+The IAD is independent of the activities it audits and audits are performed with impartiality, proficiency, and due professional care.
+Internal Audit Reports are tabled at the AC meeting.
+The AC will review, assess and approve the internal audit plans and programs and provides guidance to the IAD as and when necessary.
+The AC also reviews and monitors the responsiveness of the Management to significant audit findings and the recommendations of the IAD.
 The IAD aims to assist the Group in accomplishing its goals by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the various processes and controls within the Group.
 The IAD maintains its impartiality and proficiency and due professional care by having its plans and reports directly under the purview of the AC.
-The IAD adopts the main standards and principles outlines in the International Professional Practices Framework of The Institute of Internal Auditors and this has been incorporated in the practical IAD methodology that is used to guide the ways of working of the IAD.
-IAD is staffed by 5 resources and headed by the Head of IA, Ms Sasha Vijayananthan.
-Please refer to page 53 of the 2017 Annual Report for her profile.
+The IAD adopts the main standards and principles outlined in the International Professional Practices Framework of The Institute of Internal Auditors and this has been incorporated in the practical IAD methodology that is used to guide the ways of working of the IAD.
+IAD is staffed by 4 resources and headed by the Head of IA, Ms Sasha Vijayananthan.
+Please refer to page 38 of the 2018 Annual Report for her profile.The appointment and removal of Head, IAD requires the recommendation by the AC to the Board for approval.
+The appointment and removal of senior staff in IAD is to be approved by the AC.
 The resources at IAD come from a diverse background of audit, engineering and finance.
 Head of IAD undertakes to ensure that the staff are competent and adequately equipped in carrying out their duties and responsibilities by providing them with the relevant training.

+Explanation for

+departure

-Explanation for departure to complete the column equired to complete the columns below.
-Non-large companies are encouraged as below.
+Large companies are requi ed to complete the columns below.
+Non-large companies are encouraged

+to complete the columns be elow.

+Measure :

-Measure : Timeframe :
+Timeframe :